How I Design Websites for Bend, OR Businesses That Plan to Be Around for 10+ Years

 Not every business is built for the long term — and that’s okay.

-When that’s the case, your website has a different job.
+When that’s the case, your website has a different job to do.

-A business planning to be around for 10+ years needs:
+A business planning to be around for the next decade needs:

-Websites built for short-term use rarely meet those needs.
+Websites built for short-term goals rarely meet those needs.

-That’s why I approach design differently for businesses that are thinking long-term.
+That’s why I approach website design differently for Bend businesses thinking long-term.

 Before anything is designed, I look at: